Last Updated: October 4, 2020

 — Jay-Z, A Week Ago (featuring Too $hort), The Life and Times of S. Carter, Vol. 2… Hard Knock Life (1998)

-Despite both her songs being technically difficult, requiring speedy syllabic control and a ton of inflection and lyrical complexity to memorize, Emma performed damn near flawlessly, surprising us with the tongue-twisting outro to Blues Traveler’s “Hook” and Ludacris’ blazing first verse from DJ Khaled’s “All I Do is Win”!
+Despite both her songs being technically demanding, requiring speedy syllabic control and a ton of inflexion and lyrical complexity to memorize, Emma performed damn near flawlessly, surprising us with the tongue-twisting outro to Blues Traveler’s “Hook” and Ludacris’ blazing first verse from DJ Khaled’s “All I Do Is Win”!

 The Art of the Lip Sync